python-websockets/websockets/docs/intro/tutorial3.rst

 the context when ``stop`` has a result, ``main()`` ensures that the server closes connections cleanly and exits on ``SIGTERM``.

-The app is now fully compatible with Heroku.

 Deploy the WebSocket server
 ---------------------------